Snowmobile and ATV Insurance: Coverage Types, Costs and Exclusions

 - Collision coverage helps cover repairs to your vehicle if it’s damaged in a crash with another vehicle or object.

-- Bodily injury liability coverage is important if you injure someone else in an accident and are found legally responsible for their medical expenses.
+- Bodily injury liability coverage is important if you injure someone in an accident and are found legally responsible for their medical expenses.
 Bodily injury liability may help cover their medical bills.

 - Property damage liability coverage protects you if you’re found at fault in an accident that damages another person’s property.
 If you damage someone’s house or fence while riding an ATV, for example, property damage liability coverage may help pay for their repairs.